PranavSriram18/genai_foundations/docs/series/moe.md

 Each stage maintains two in-flight parameter/gradient copies so a forward and a backward channel can run concurrently without blocking on the same weights.
 With careful reordering, DualPipe overlaps nearly all communication (MoE + pipeline) with compute, as illustrated in the figure below from the DV3 paper.
-Note that this comes at the cost of increased memory footprint due to the replication.
+(This comes at the cost of increased memory footprint due to replication.)

 ![pipeline_figure](../img/post1/moe_pipeline.png)